 |What is your commitment to remain in our local community?|

 |Where do you see yourself in 5 years?|

-Gualala Rotary, with support from District Rotary, is building a radio broadcast room and curriculum for Pt.
+Gualala Rotary, is building a radio broadcast room for Pt.
 Arena High School.
 Students will attend classes for credit and then do hands-on work in the new radio station.
-Those who wish can study to bcome a Certified Radio operator, part of the Society of Broadcast Engineers.
+Students can even become Certified Radio operators, part of the Society of Broadcast Engineers.

 2020 High School Scholarship winners:

 Although the program was suspended in 2021 due to the coronavirus, it will resume in 2022.

 Due to the coronavirus, awards in 2020 were given out by mail.